jimstutt/Simplex/README.md

 ==> s2 (row 2)

-So the pivot element is c3r2 == 1.
+So the pivot element is col 3 row 2 == 1.

-Clear the pivot column
+Clear the pivot column.

 This is already in row eschelon form.